almin/almin/docs/abstract/README.md

 ## View

+Almin is not View library.
+Almin is not dependent on any view library.

 We can create **View** using UI library like [React](https://facebook.github.io/react/ "React").
 Next, We want to add **action** to a component of **View**.